sengkchu/sengkchu.github.io/_posts/2018-data-science/2018-02-16-predicting-titanic-survival.md

 categories: [Data Science, Machine Learning]
 tags: [machine learning]
 image:
-  path: /posts_images/2018-02-16-PredictingTitanicSurvival/cover.png
+  path: /posts_images/2018-02-16-predicting-titanic-survival/cover.png
 ---

 In this project we are going to explore the machine learning workflow.
 Specifically, we'll be looking at the famous titanic dataset.
-This project is an extended version of a guided project from dataquest, you can check them out [here](https://dataquest.io).

 The goal of this project is to accurately predict if a passenger survived the sinking of the Titanic or not.
 We must predict a 0 or 1 value for the 'Survived' column in the test dataset.
 Then we'll submit the file of the predictions to kaggle.